Getting Help for Heroin and Fentanyl Addiction

 One can reverse a heroin or fentanyl overdose if immediate action is taken.
 A valuable drug called naloxone blocks the effects of opioids and has saved many lives.
 Someone must administer the naloxone within a brief window of time for it to be effective.
 Many people are not fortunate enough to receive this medication in time or at all.
 The only way to avoid the fatal risk of overdose is to begin the journey toward a life of recovery.

 Break the Chains of Heroin and Fentanyl Addiction With Support

 If you worry that you may be struggling with heroin or fentanyl addiction, you have the ability to reclaim your life.
 You can break the chains of addiction with the right support.
 Equipped with a knowledgeable specialist to guide you through the entire recovery process, Silver Sands Recovery knows that you are more than your addiction.
-Contact us today to take the first step toward the life you deserve.
+Contact our drug rehab center in Arizona today to take the first step toward the life you deserve.

 About the author:

 Lisa Waknin is the Founder and Director of Silver Sands Recovery, located in Prescott, Arizona.
 Lisa started Silver Sands Recovery after immersing herself in the addiction treatment world for several years to figure out what could be done differently to help her daughter and others like her to overcome addiction and stay sober.
 She believes in a hands-on treatment approach, which includes taking someone out of their environment, providing a 90-day program in a structured environment.
 During treatment, clients not only recover physically but also learn to live their life again.
 Lisa is a sought-after expert speaker for recovery support groups, charities, schools, communities, and companies wanting to educate themselves on the explosion of opiate and heroin abuse in our country and the best way to understand, treat, and beat it.